sri-varshith-reddy/greit-event-website/README.md

-Certainly!
-Here's your formatted text with numeric and bullet points for highlighting in the GitHub README:

-GREIT Event Website
-Welcome to the Gokaraju Rangaraju Institute of Engineering and Technology (GREIT) Event Website repository.
-This project is designed to help administrators, faculty, and students manage and participate in events organized by various clubs at GREIT.

 Project Overview
 The GREIT Event Website is a comprehensive platform that allows administrators to upload and manage new events seamlessly.
 It includes separate login pages for administrators to add and update events, ensuring a secure and organized event management system.
 Students and faculty can use the website to stay informed about upcoming events, receive notifications, and make payments through integrated gateways.